stevetyler/javascript-reference/README.md

 Benefits:

-*  Less event handlers to setup and reside in memory leading to better performance and less crashing
+*  Less event handlers to setup and reside in memory leading to better performance
 *  No need to re-attach handlers after a DOM update
 *  If your page content is generated dynamically, via Ajax for example, you don’t need to add and remove event handlers as elements are loaded or unloaded